 Here are some suggestions that may help if you are having difficulty starting new relationships or are anxious about dating:

-- Spend time with friends and family and find social activities you enjoy.
-These are possible ways to meet someone new.
+- Spend time with friends and family.
+Tell them you are ready to meet potential dating partners.

 - Try a new activity, join a club, or take a class.
 These activities will help you become more comfortable with how people respond to you, especially if you have physical signs of cancer, such as hair loss or scars.